pradeep3sep/interviewquestion/README nextjs.md

 - Next.js will `pre-render(not prebuild)` this page on each request using the data returned by getServerSideProps
 - This is useful if you want to fetch data that changes often, and have the page update to show the most current data.
 - it should return anything (1 or more) eg props, notFound, redirect
+- getServerSideProps can only be exported from a `page`.
+- If an `error` is thrown inside getServerSideProps, it will show the `pages/500.js` file.

 pages/index.js